Statement of Philosophy

 Hesston College’s liberal arts curriculum is based on the belief that there are two equally important questions about an education: “What can I do with it?” and “What will it do to me?”
 Hesston College prepares graduates for successful careers, but more importantly, it prepares persons of character to think deeply, communicate clearly and serve meaningfully.
 Both the church and the world need well-rounded persons who, regardless of profession, make sound personal and public decisions.

 Hesston College seeks to produce graduates who dedicate their intellects, passions and skills to being agents of peace in the world.
 In the original language of the Bible, the word for peace means universal flourishing, completeness, the way things are meant to be.
-Of course, the world is far from the way it is meant to be, but we believe Hesston College graduates can make a positive difference.
+Of course, the world is far from the way it is meant to be, but we believe Hesston College graduates can make a positive difference on our journey toward God’s peace.

 Why a Liberal Arts Education?